SuvojitHazra/SuvojitHazra.github.io/README.md

 ### Biography

-I am a Postdoctoral Researcher at the Wisconsin Institute for Discovery, University of Wisconsin–Madison, working in the Roy Lab under the mentorship of Professor [Professor Sushmita Roy](https://biostat.wiscweb.wisc.edu/staff/roy-sushmita/).
+I am a Postdoctoral Researcher at the Wisconsin Institute for Discovery, University of Wisconsin–Madison, working in the Roy Lab under the mentorship of [Professor Sushmita Roy](https://biostat.wiscweb.wisc.edu/staff/roy-sushmita/).
 My research focuses on the development and application of machine learning and network-based methods for analyzing single-cell and bulk multi-omics data, with particular emphasis on gene regulatory networks and evolutionary systems biology in both mammalian and plant systems. <br>

 I completed my Ph.D. in Systems Biology from the University of Calcutta, where I investigated neurophysiopharmacological mechanisms of human brain networks in health and disease using integrative computational approaches.
 My research was jointly supervised by [Professor Nilkanta Chakrabarti](https://www.caluniv.ac.in/academic/CPEPA/Nilkanta-Chakrabarti.pdf), a distinguished neurophysiologist from the Department of Physiology, University of Calcutta, who provided critical insights into electrophysiology and translational neuroscience, and [Professor Basant K. Tiwary](https://www.pondiuni.edu.in/faculy_profiles/dr-basant-kumar-tiwary/), a leading bioinformatician from the Department of Bioinformatics, Pondicherry University, who guided the computational modeling and systems biology components.
 My doctoral work was supported by the DBT-BINC Fellowship (All-India Rank 17), awarded by the Department of Biotechnology, Government of India. <br>